wish2023/tp/docs/DeveloperGuide.md

 **Step 1.** The user views a task from the application, by inputting `view 1`.

 **Step 2.** The input will be read in by the `Athena` class.
-The input will be passed into `LogicManager` where the `Parser` will parse the user input to get the command type and details which creates an `ViewCommand` object.
+The input will be passed into `LogicManager` where `Parser#parse` will parse the user input to get the command type and details then call`Parse#parseViewCommand`to create a `ViewCommand` object.
+The `ViewCommand` object is returned to the `LogicManager`.

-**Step 3.** The `TaskList` now retrieve details of 1 task (Assignment 1).
-The message to show if the task details is subsequently outputted by the `Ui` class to the user.
+**Step 3.** The `LogicManager` calls `ViewCommand#execute`.
+The `TaskList` now retrieve details of 1 task (Assignment 1).
+The message to show if the task details is subsequently outputted by the `AthenaUi` class to the user.

 **Step 4.** Upon completion of execution, `LogicManager` returns a boolean value `false` to `Athena` to allow the continuous run of the program.

-The following sequence diagram illustrates how the viewing task operation works:
+The following sequence diagram illustrates how Step 3 of the viewing task operation works:

 *work in progress*